Bob (band): History

 In 1989, the band released the Convenience EP (which reached no.31 in John Peel's Festive Fifty at the end of the year), followed by a limited edition/fan club release containing three songs: "Esmerelda Brooklyn", "I Don't Know" and "Sink".
 After their third and final John Peel session, Morris was replaced by ex-Caretaker Race bassist Stephen 'Henry' Hersom, and this final line-up recorded the Stride Up EP in 1990, an LP Leave The Straight Life Behind and the Tired EP in 1991, and one last single, the Nothing For Something EP in 1992.
 BOB became one of the victims of the demise of Rough Trade's distribution arm, which limited sales of the album and forced the band to tour for an extended period to recoup the album's costs.
 A feeling of disillusionment with the 'business' side of the music caused a drop in morale, and they disbanded early in 1995.

 The BOB single "Convenience" was released for the first time on a digital format on the John Peel compilation box set Kats Karavan in October 2009.

 In February 2014, "Leave the Straight Life Behind" was re-released by British independent label 3 Loop Music as a 2CD expanded edition which included the remastered album plus a bonus CD of all the John Peel and BBC sessions, as well as extra tracks.

 In 2015, "The singles and EPs" was released by 3 Loop Music as a double CD compilation of remastered tracks from Swag Sack and all vinyl Sombrero and House of Teeth releases.

 In 2019, the band announced six final concerts in England and Germany featuring Blackborow, Armstrong, Leggett and newly recruited old friend Arthur Tapp on bass.
 A limited edition 7" of "Convenience" was released on red, amber, and green vinyl with an unreleased B-side from 1992.
 The single reached number 18 on the official UK vinyl sales chart.

 A double album of unreleased tracks entitled You Can Stop That For A Start, was released in September 2020 on Optic Nerve.

+Bassist Stephen 'Henry' Hersom died in October 2023.